Table of Contents

 The mere possibility of your WordPress site suffering a critical error is a good enough reason for you to regularly back up your site.
 Restoring a recent backup may be all you need to do to get your website working again in the shortest time possible.

 This problem can be resolved by clearing the cache.
-All the stale data will be deleted, and your site should start working again.
+After all of the outdated data is removed, your website ought to function properly once more.

-First, check what your maximum upload size is and compare it to the file you’re trying to upload.
+Check your upload size limit first, then compare it to the file you are attempting to upload.

 ini_set(‘upload_max_size’ , ‘256M’ );